kwame-mintah/Terraform-DigitalOcean/README.md

 ## Usage

+1. Create a new workspace `terraform workspace new dev`
-1. Run a `terraform plan -var-file=regions.tfvars`
+2. Run a `terraform plan -var-file=regions.tfvars`
-2. Review the plan and if as expected `terraform apply -var-file=regions.tfvars`
+3. Review the plan and if as expected `terraform apply -var-file=regions.tfvars`
-3. Check your droplets in DigitalOcean to ensure new droplets have been created.
+4. Check in DigitalOcean to ensure new droplets have been created.

+Please note that `.tfstate` files are stored locally on your machine as no backend has been specified.
+If you would like to properly version control your state files, it is possible to use an S3 bucket to store these files.
+This will ensure anyone else other than you running a plan/apply will always be using the same state file.

 ### Pre-Commit hooks